There are four different kinds of skunks in Colorado.

 The striped skunk is a large, long bushy tail with a case color if black with two white dorsal stripes that start as one at the nose.
-This strip splits at the neck and continue down the two dorsal sides.
+This strip splits at the neck and continues down the two dorsal sides.
 The legs ears are small and rounded, legs are short and the body is stout.
 They weigh between 4 to 10 lbs with the females being 15% smaller.

 Foraging begins in the early evening at dusk and continues all night.
 These animals search primarily by smell as is evident by their nose to the ground searching methods.
 Skunks are primarily nocturnal but it is not uncommon to see them out during the daytime.
 Seeing skunks during the daytime is not necessarily a sign of sickness.

 Mating season occurs in February and March; males increase their activity during this time.
-The males are polygamous and may form a harem during mating season.
+The males are polygamous and may form a harem during the mating season.
 A litter of 5 to 8 young born in May to early June depending on the mating time.
-The females can start breeding at the age of 10 months old and litter gender ratio is 1:1.
+The females can start breeding at the age of 10 months old and the litter gender ratio is 1:1.

-The young are born with pigmentation of the skin that indicates the color pattern of the hair to grow in.
+The young are born with the pigmentation of the skin that indicates the color pattern of the hair to grow in.
 Eyes and ears are open at 3 weeks musk glands are able to scent at 1 week and teeth erupt at 1 month and the mother weans at 8 weeks old.
-The young stay with the adult female up to 4 months.
+The young stay with the adult female for up to 4 months.
 Mortality in juveniles is 50- 70% and most do not live past three years of age.

 Great horned owl, eagle, mountain lions, bobcats, badgers, coyotes, foxes, humans.